vincentchoqueuse/datascience_cheatsheet/docs/web/css.md

 :::

 ### Nesting
-Sass will let you nest your CSS selectors in a way that follows the same visual hierarchy of your `.html`.
+Sass let you nest your CSS selectors in a way that follows the same visual hierarchy of your `.html`.
 Be aware that overly nested rules will result in over-qualified CSS that could prove hard to maintain and is generally considered bad practice.
 ::: code-group
 ```sass [sass]
 nav